 By replacing foods high in fat with foods low in fat, but higher in protein or carbohydrates, the number of calories are automatically cut down (if you don't eat a greater quantity).
 Substituting a high fat food with a high fiber food will help keep folks feeling full and content with fewer calories as well.
 Many carbohydrate-rich foods are also high in fiber.
 Since humans can't digest fiber, it adds bulk and is filling and satisfying, which are among its healthy benefits.

 As you can see, it does matter where the nutrients come from.
 And, balance is key.
 If your calories are mostly from fat, you may end up taking in too many calories, possibly leading to weight gain.
 On the other hand, if you're limiting calories to lose weight while on a high fat diet, you probably won't be satisfied because you'll be eating a small amount of food.
-In the long run, sticking with this eating plan is not healthy because it's nutritionally limited.
-Alice recommends a varied diet, inclusive of many foods (and nutrients).
+In the long run, sticking with this eating plan might not be the best idea because it's nutritionally limited.
 You may also find it helpful to meet with a registered dietitian to discuss your weight loss goals and your particular eating preferences to help you come up with an eating plan that suits your needs.
 You'll have a better chance of being happy with your eating, managing your weight more easily, and being healthy to boot!Alice!